tmgthb/Stream-responses/README.md

 ## How to stream InstructGPT API model (text-davinci-003) responses?
-Run the file streams.pnyb final part.
+Run the file streams.pnyb third part.
 Add user input and you should see similar to below:
 ![image](https://user-images.githubusercontent.com/46755670/224536590-bbe76d52-4356-4b0c-a0c0-e3aefbeb178b.png)

 ## Suggestions and improvements